By PATRICK ORSAGOS

 “They just danced around the questions a lot,” said Danielle Deal, who lives a few miles from the derailment site.
 “Norfolk needed to be here.”

-At least five lawsuits have been filed against the railroad, which announced this week that it is creating a $1 million fund to help the community while continuing to remove spilled contaminants from the ground and streams and monitoring air quality.
+Norfolk Southern announced Tuesday that it is creating a $1 million fund to help the community of some 4,700 people while continuing remediation work, including removing spilled contaminants from the ground and streams and monitoring air quality.

 No one was injured when about 50 cars derailed in a fiery, mangled mess on the outskirts of East Palestine on Feb.
-3. Officials seeking to avoid an uncontrolled blast evacuated the area and opted to release and burn toxic vinyl chloride from five rail cars, sending flames and black smoke billowing into the sky again.
+3. As fears grew about a potential explosion, officials seeking to avoid an uncontrolled blast had the area evacuated and opted to release and burn toxic vinyl chloride from five rail cars, sending flames and black smoke billowing into the sky again.

-Precautions are being taken to ensure contaminants that reached the Ohio River don’t make it into drinking water, officials said.
+Precautions also are being taken to ensure contaminants that reached the Ohio River don’t make it into drinking water.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.